frictionlessdata/datapackage-pipelines/README.md

   - String, interpreted as a regular expression to be used to match resource names

   If omitted, all resources in datapackage are streamed.

+- `ignore-missing` - if true, then missing resources won't raise an error but will be treated as 'empty' (i.e. with zero rows).

 *Example*: